Van’s Substack

 Chernobyl

 Of course, the perfect safety record of licensed reactors built in civilized countries that have a safety culture and licensing criteria is irrelevant to activists.
-They point to Chernobyl -- again without credible quantification.
-The Chernobyl reactor is irrelevant to anything that would be licensed and built in a country that has a safety culture and licensing criteria, just as the crash of the Hindenburg at Lakehurst, New Jersey on May 6, 1937 is irrelevant to air travel using Boeing of Airbus airplanes.
+They point to Chernobyl — again without credible quantification.
+The Chernobyl reactor is irrelevant to anything that would be licensed and built in a country that has a safety culture and licensing criteria, just as the crash of the Hindenburg at Lakehurst, New Jersey on May 6, 1937 is irrelevant to air travel using Boeing (before DEI ruined them) of Airbus airplanes.
+Does the FAA make you watch a video of this before you walk into an aluminum cylinder to spend fourteen hours on a trip from Los Angeles to Sydney?

 Activists will say But there will be millions of cancers!
 Once again, read the UNSCEAR report.
 In the first report, they wrote that there is no evidence of radiation-related illness, including both cancer and non-malignant diseases.
 In the second report, they wrote “there is no scientific means to determine whether a particular cancer in a particular individual was or was not caused by radiation.”
 A few pages later they wrote that they statistically estimated that of the 6,000 thyroid cancers reported in the region during the succeeding fifteen years, there were probably fifteen excess cases of fatal juvenile thyroid cancer.
-Of course, it was inexcusable that those were fatal because thyroid cancer is easily treatable in a country that has a competent health care system.
+Of course, it was inexcusable that those were fatal because uptake of radioactive iodine by the thyroid gland can be prevented by taking iodine pills (which were not distributed), and thyroid cancer is easily treatable in a country that has a competent health care system.

 OK, we'll allow those fifteen, making the entire sixty-year worldwide mortality caused by one inherently unsafe nuclear power plant 43, and zero for the hundreds of others that were actually designed with safety in mind.
 Has humanity ever done anything safer?
 Maybe only the space programs.